-Raise our member profiles and value to the community by:
+1. Raise our member profiles and value to the community by:

 By increasing the CASC profile to key stakeholders, awareness of the Canadian science centre industry as a whole is raised and our members will be in a better position to reach their goals.

-Develop an enhanced learning and sharing network by:
+2. Develop an enhanced learning and sharing network by: